 At £10-£12.5 for a bowl of ramen Kanada-ya is priced reasonably alongside its competition.

 Service is brisk and friendly but you’re not exactly expecting a long, relaxing sit down meal either by going to a Ramen restaurant.

 I would highly recommend Kanada-ya for ramen in London.
 It is probably one of the best one’s in the city.

-So wether you are looking for an authentic delicious Japanese favourite or a fast food that can be quickly enjoyed, Kanada-Ya should be definitely on your list for a visit.
-I know that a return visit is required for myself to try the other items on the menu and since I miss Japan everyday being able to relive a little of that experience here in London is always a plus.
-So next time you’re in Haymarket why not pop in to Kanada-Ya and get slurping.
+So whether you are looking for an authentic delicious Japanese favourite or fast food that can be quickly enjoyed, Kanada-Ya should be definitely on your list for a visit.
+I know that a return visit is required for me to try the other items on the menu and since I miss Japan every day being able to relive a little of that experience here in London is always a plus.
+So next time you’re in Haymarket why not pop into Kanada-Ya and get slurping.

 ARIGATOU AND SAYONARA

 This blog was written by a guest writer, my ever-loving and present boyfriend Gary, who a self-proclaimed Japanophile greatly enjoyed visiting the Ramen Bar Kanada-Ya.

 If he’s not lounging about in a Yukata reading literature related to Japan then Gary can usually be found trying to recapture his time in Japan with exhibitions, movies, documentary’s or just looking over old travel photos.